-The Format frame contains information about the image coordinate system, GCP input coordinate system and the input coordinates format.
-The image coordinate system represents the coordinate system of the current image, the input coordinate system represents the coordinate system of the control point's real-world coordinates.
+The Format frame in the Georeference dialog box contains information about the image coordinate system, GCP input coordinate system and the input coordinates format.
+The Image Coordinate System represents the coordinate system of the current image, the Input Coordinate System represents the coordinate system of the control point's real-world coordinates.
 To change any of these settings, click any of the format links underlined in blue to open the Input Format dialog box.